kadhirvelm/DNACode/README.md

 Run it with a similarity matrix as the first argument and a sequence file as the second to get the first two sequences inside the sequence file aligned and printed to the terminal.

+Crispi.py file does the following:

+Run it with any fasta file and it'll create an output.txt with the best CRISPR/Cas9 NGG sites present in the file.'